SrgElephant/Schnucks-Coupon-Applier/README.md

   https://pypi.org/project/webdriver-manager/

   Download scaCredentials.py.
-Open the erminal where the file is located, and type
+Open the terminal where the file is located, and type

   `python3 scaCredentials.py`